omni-us/jsonargparse/DOCUMENTATION.rst

 ----------------------

 In some cases there are functions which return an instance of a class.
-To add this to a parser such that :meth:`instantiate_classes
-<.ArgumentParser.instantiate_classes>` calls this function, the example above
-would change to:
+To add this to a parser such that :meth:`instantiate <.ArgumentParser.instantiate>` calls this function, the example above would change to:

 .. testsetup:: class_from_function